 The Republic of Tajikistan is a landlocked, mountainous country in central Asia with much to offer adventurers, mountaineers, and lovers of the road less travelled.

 Tajikistan became an independent nation with the break-up of the Soviet Union in 1990.
 It promptly fell into a bitter civil war until 1997, when a peace agreement led to the formation of a republic under the leadership of Emomali Rahmon.
-Subsequent elections has resulted in hard fought political stability where peace has prevailed, giving this impoverished country a chance at prosperity.
+Subsequent elections have resulted in hard fought political stability where peace has prevailed, giving this impoverished country a chance at growth and prosperity.